Nathan-Pearce/hello-world/README.md

 * I like to play soccer
 * I love rollercoasters
-* I like to go hunting
+* I like to hunt ducks